 No one can prepare you for parenthood, you dive in at that moment and time in your life and hope you make it out with a smile on your face.
 I guarantee being a parent is the most difficult and challenging endevours in one's life, however, I have no doubt it is the most fulfilling.
-As an artist who is influenced and inspired by her environment, I chose to create a whole art series highlighting and capturing the beauty, from what I've experienced, as the the richest time in my life.
+As an artist I am influenced and inspired by my everyday environment, I chose to create an art series documenting this special time with my family.
+In the artworks I aim to highlight, and capture the beauty, (from what I've experienced) as the richest time in my life.
 This series aims to speak about my triumphs and struggles as a mother.
 It deals with the ideals of motherhood, its morals, and its priorities.
 It is an exciting series that revels in a mother’s time with her child.

 “Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.